kunstewi/kunstewi/README.md

 - [startup](https://github.com/kunstewi/startup-landing) - a beautiful landing page made with next.js and tailwind css.
 - [venture](https://github.com/kunstewi/venture) - A beautiful landing page made with next.js and tailwind css.
 - [progress](https://github.com/kunstewi/progress-landing) - a beautiful landing page made with next.js and tailwind css.

+### full stack web apps (mern + vite)
+- [achiever](https://github.com/kunstewi/achiever) - this is a task management web app with progress tracking for teams and personal use.
+- [blogger](https://github.com/kunstewi/blogger) - this is a blog app with markdown support and ai powered blog post generator.
+- [interviewer](https://github.com/kunstewi/interviewer) - this app allows users to prepare for technical interviews with the help of ai.
+- [spender](https://github.com/kunstewi/spender) - this is a expense tracker app with an interactive dashboard to control expenses.

 ### games (vanilla js)
 - [chess](https://github.com/kunstewi/chess) - a chess game with features like playing with friends, chess clock.